schmich/ward/README.md

     Master password (confirm):
     ✓ Credential database created at C:\Users\schmich\.ward.

-Link to an existing credential database (this requires administrator privileges on Windows):
+Link to an existing credential database.
+This requires administrator privileges on Windows.
+A symlink will be created to the specified file:

     > ward init --link C:\Users\schmich\Dropbox\.ward
     ✓ Linked to existing database C:\Users\schmich\.ward -> C:\Users\schmich\Dropbox\.ward.